Before you make a complaint

 Mediation

-If you cannot reach a solution with your neighbour, the Department of Justice offers a free and confidential mediation service.
+If you can’t reach a solution with your neighbour, the Department of Justice offers a free and confidential mediation service.
 The service is a simpler and cheaper alternative to taking civil disputes through the courts.

-Report to Council
+When to contact Council

 Noise logs